ryantd42/NY-Legislative-Git/2023/S2475B-2023/bill.md

   January 20, 2023
   ___________

  Introduced  by  Sens.
-HOYLMAN-SIGAL, BROUK, COONEY, GOUNARDES, HINCHEY, JACKSON, MAY, PARKER, RAMOS,  RIVERA,  SEPULVEDA  --  read  twice  and ordered  printed, and when printed to be committed to the Committee on Judiciary -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee
+HOYLMAN-SIGAL,  BROUK,  COMRIE, COONEY, GIANARIS, GOUNARDES, HINCHEY, JACKSON, KENNEDY, KRUEGER, LIU, MAY, MAYER,  PARK- ER,  RAMOS, RIVERA, SEPULVEDA, WEBB -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Judiciary  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- reported favorably from said  commit- tee  and  committed to the Committee on Codes -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

  AN ACT to amend the family court act, the executive law, the civil prac- tice law and rules, the criminal procedure law, the education law, the public health law and the insurance law, in relation to gender-affirm-